Buy-to-Let mortgage guide

 Lenders consider leasehold charges when calculating the affordability of a loan.
 It is important to be aware of ongoing costs and potential increases that could limit investment income.
 Lenders are less willing to accept leaseholders with a significant stake in the freehold.

 Buy-to-Let mortgages have higher costs compared to regular mortgages.
-Buy-to-Let mortgage rates are higher and lender completion fees can be up to 3% of the loan.
+Buy-to-Let mortgage rates are higher and lender completion fees can be as little as zero or up to 5% of the loan.
+However, lower fees usually means the lenders will charge a higher rate of interest.
+This can affect the amount you can borrow and also have a negative impact on your rental profit.

-Investors typically purchase a Buy-to-Let property for the rental income and property value increase.
-Consider ongoing costs such as income tax and capital gains tax.
+Considering ongoing costs such as income tax and capital gains tax is crucial .
 Recent changes in tax calculations have led to an increase in popularity of limited company Buy-to-Lets.
-It’s important to seek professional tax advice to understand how these taxes affect you.
+This has allowed many landlords to maximise their profits.

 As a landlord, you have a legal responsibility to your tenants and must budget for property maintenance.
 If you have an HMO, there may be additional costs.